-11) Is there a deadline for making the choice?
+10) Is there a deadline for making the choice?

 Yes.
-Shareholders may opt for the payment of the dividend in new shares between 14 May and 1 June 2021 inclusive.
+Shareholders may opt for the payment of the interim dividend in new shares between 15 November and 26 November 2021 inclusive.

 Subsequent to regulatory changes and the harmonisation of European standards on the payment process for optional dividends, the date of the end of the option period may vary from one financial intermediary to the next.